KevinMar1/Pebble_Wiper/README.md

 Files with the prefix TESTING are separate mechanism and mounting files so you can dial in the offsets to fit the mounting positions on your printer.

+I recently added the files for a Pebble Wiper which should work on the E3D Tool Changer / Motion System.

 I have included the macro I use to activate the wiper during use.
 I add the callout of this macro to my tool change gcode in my slicer.
 I use PrusaSlicer, and cannot speak to the efficacy using other slicers, or printers not running RRF3.